cloudfoundry/php-buildpack/docs/binaries.md

 ### Building Your Own Repository

 The easiest way to build your own repository is to run the `bin/binaries download` command.
-This is a script that is included with the build pack and when run it will read the file `binaries/index.json` and download the binaries it needs from DropBox.
+This is a script that is included with the build pack and when run it will read the file `binaries/index-latest.json` and download the latest set of binaries from DropBox.
 When it completes, you'll have a working set of binaries on your local machine.

-To use these with the build pack, you just need to copy them to your web server and set the `DOWNLOAD_URL` to point to your web server.
+To use the downloaded files with the build pack, you just need to copy them to your web server and set the `DOWNLOAD_URL` to point to your web server.
 Setting `DOWNLOAD_URL` can be done per application, in `.bp-config/options.json`, or by forking the build pack and modifying `defaults/options.json`.

 #### Usage:  binaries